-To achieve Te Tiriti o Waitangi outcomes first and foremost requires a commitment to Te Tiriti and strong support by everybody.
+te Tiriti o Waitangi outcomes first and foremost requires a commitment to te Tiriti and strong support by everybody.

 This means delivery for Māori, as Māori, through Māori organisations in relation to: